walterjansma/gitmate/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.8.3-blue.svg)](https://www.typescriptlang.org/)
 [![Node.js](https://img.shields.io/badge/Node.js-18+-green.svg)](https://nodejs.org/)

-## What is git-ai?
+## What is GitMate?

-git-ai is a command-line tool that uses AI to help you with Git operations.
-Instead of remembering complex Git commands, you can simply describe what you want to do in plain English, and git-ai will generate and execute the appropriate Git commands for you.
+GitMate is a command-line tool that uses AI to help you with Git operations.
+Instead of remembering complex Git commands, you can simply describe what you want to do in plain English, and GitMate will generate and execute the appropriate Git commands for you.

 ### Features